wp-plugins/html-sitemap/readme.txt

 `[html_sitemap depth=2 child_of=CURRENT]`

-Last example shortcode will add a sitemap displaying the page modified date with the pages sorted by the menu order number.
+Example shortcode will add a sitemap displaying the page modified date with the pages sorted by the menu order number.

 `[html_sitemap show_date=modified sort_column=menu_order]`

+Example shortcode excluding multiple pages with ids 708, 1024 and 42.

+`[html_sitemap exclude="708,1024,42"]`

-Please see the [Template Documentation for the `wp_list_pages` function](http://codex.wordpress.org/Template_Tags/wp_list_pages) for detailed documentation of the available attributes and their values.
+Please see the [Template Documentation for the wp _ list _ pages function](http://codex.wordpress.org/Template_Tags/wp_list_pages) for detailed documentation of the available attributes and their values.

+Anything you can do with the `wp_list_pages` function you should be able to do with this shortcode.

 For the latest information visit the website.